-The SMA believes that a hands-on skill like ours is best taught over a long period of time, with lots of contact in person with a tutor in order to give your skills the chance to develop slowly and with plenty of feedback.
+The SMA believes that a hands-on skill like ours is best taught over a long period of time, with regular attendance of practical classes in person and where at least 50% of the contact time with a tutor is face-to-face, in order to give your skills the chance to develop slowly and with plenty of feedback.

-We define an intensive course (ate either Level 3 or 4) as follows:
+We define an intensive course at Level 3 as follows:

 **Please note that we do not accept under any circumstances courses that are online-only, where practical training takes place over five days or fewer or that are not externally assessed by an organisation such as the RQF or BTEC.
 If you are in any doubt then please e-mail email@example.com with a copy of your qualification certificate and/or details of the course.